etf-validator/etf-webapp/.github/ISSUE_TEMPLATE.md

 ### Operating systems and browser

-- Which operating system, which browser, in which version is the Client using?
+- If the issue occurs in the user interface: add information about the Client operating system, the Browser name and version
-- If you can't add the etf.log file: on which operating system is the ETF web application running and in which version?
+- Otherwise add the etf.log and tomcat log files.
+If you can't: add information about the operating system on which the ETF web application is running and information about the web application server

 ### Steps to Reproduce